hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

     myobj_1

-### 2.19 Notable Differences from OpenStack
+### 2.19 Notable Differences from OpenStack ###

-The HP Cloud Object Storage API is an implementation of OpenStack Object Storage, but there are some differences to be aware of:
+The HP Cloud Object Storage API is an implementation of OpenStack Object Storage (Swift).
+OpenStack Object Storage has core and optional features; specifically, there are a number of optional middleware components.
+HP Cloud only supports the features described in this document.
+In addition, there are some differences to be aware of:

 * HP Cloud Services Object Storage naming conventions are slightly more restrictive than those described in the OpenStack documentation